What Is Domestic Violence?

 Physical abuse occurs when one person uses physical force or the threat of physical force to intimidate, injure or endanger another person.
 There is a wide range of behaviors that fall into the category of physical abuse, including pushing, hitting, kicking, grabbing, choking, throwing things, driving recklessly, abandonment and assault with a weapon.

 Sexual abuse exists in any situation in which you are forced to participate in unwanted, unsafe or degrading sexual activity.
 Forcible sex, even by a spouse or intimate partner with whom you have or have had consensual sex, is an act of aggression and violence.

-Economic abuse is another way an abusive partner may try to gain control.
-Abusers who use economic abuse to gain control over their partners often use the following tactics:
+Financial abuse is another way an abusive partner may try to gain control.
+Abusers who use financial abuse to gain control over their partners often use the following tactics:

 - Denying access to funds

 - Having their partner account for every penny spent

 - Putting all bills in their partner’s name

 - Not allowing their partner’s name to be on the lease, mortgage, bank account, car title, etc.

 - Interfering with their partner’s work or refusing to allow them to work

 - Taking their partner’s car keys or otherwise preventing them from using their car